EMERGE: Enhancing Multimodal Electronic Health Records Predictive Modeling with Retrieval-Augmented Generation: Abstract

 \section{Abstract}

-The integration of multimodal Electronic Health Records (EHR) data has notably advanced clinical predictive capabilities.
-However, current models that utilize clinical notes and multivariate time-series EHR data often lack the necessary medical context for precise clinical tasks.
-Previous methods using knowledge graphs (KGs) primarily focus on structured knowledge extraction.
-To address this, we propose \modelname{}, a Retrieval-Augmented Generation (RAG) driven framework aimed at enhancing multimodal EHR predictive modeling.
-Our approach extracts entities from both time-series data and clinical notes by prompting Large Language Models (LLMs) and aligns them with professional PrimeKG to ensure consistency.
-Beyond triplet relationships, we include entities' definitions and descriptions to provide richer semantics.
+The integration of multimodal Electronic Health Records (EHR) data has significantly advanced clinical predictive capabilities.
+Existing models, which utilize clinical notes and multivariate time-series EHR data, often fall short of incorporating the necessary medical context for accurate clinical tasks, while previous approaches with knowledge graphs (KGs) primarily focus on structured knowledge extraction.
+In response, we propose \modelname{}, a Retrieval-Augmented Generation (RAG) driven framework to enhance multimodal EHR predictive modeling.
+We extract entities from both time-series data and clinical notes by prompting Large Language Models (LLMs) and align them with professional PrimeKG, ensuring consistency.
+In addition to triplet relationships, we incorporate entities' definitions and descriptions for richer semantics.
 The extracted knowledge is then used to generate task-relevant summaries of patients' health statuses.
-These summaries are fused with other modalities utilizing an adaptive multimodal fusion network with cross-attention.
-Extensive experiments on the MIMIC-III and MIMIC-IV datasets for in-hospital mortality and 30-day readmission tasks demonstrate the superior performance of the \modelname{} framework compared to baseline models.
-Comprehensive ablation studies and analyses underscore the efficacy of each designed module and the framework's robustness to data sparsity. \modelname{} significantly enhances the use of multimodal EHR data in healthcare, bridging the gap with nuanced medical contexts crucial for informed clinical predictions.
+Finally, we fuse the summary with other modalities using an adaptive multimodal fusion network with cross-attention.
+Extensive experiments on the MIMIC-III and MIMIC-IV datasets' in-hospital mortality and 30-day readmission tasks demonstrate the superior performance of the \modelname{} framework over baseline models.
+Comprehensive ablation studies and analysis highlight the efficacy of each designed module and robustness to data sparsity. \modelname{} contributes to refining the utilization of multimodal EHR data in healthcare, bridging the gap with nuanced medical contexts essential for informed clinical predictions.
 We have publicly released the code at \url{https://github.com/yhzhu99/EMERGE}.